DUNE/p3s/README.md

 and component reuse over most other factors.

 ## Content
-More important of the subdirectories are
+More important of the subdirectories are:
 - **promptproc**: the Web application server code
 - **clients**: the client code
 - **inputs**:  useful examples of actual job description both for local testing and for the real operating environment
+- **configuration**: templates of the p3s environment, which will likely be site-dependent

+Misc:
+- **display**: the Web application which is a companion of p3s, used to display results of calculations specific to protoDUNE data quality management

 ## Documentation
 Please consult the *documents* subdirectory for documentation concerning